wbopan/cui/docs/README.md

 All configuration and data are stored in `~/.cui/`.

-- `config.json` - Server settings
+- `config.json` - Server and interface settings
 - `session-info.json` - Session metadata
-- `preferences.json` - User preferences

 To uninstall cui, simply delete the `~/.cui/` directory and remove the package with `npm uninstall -g cui-server`.